IBM/fhe-toolkit-macos/GettingStarted.md

 A working Internet connection is required to build the toolkit as some dependencies are fetched from external sources at build time.

+We currently offer this version of the toolkit on the X86 architecture only.
+There are future plans to port it to Apple Silicon & ARM Architecture, but that is not something that is working at this time.
+We are always welcoming patches and pull requests if someone is interested in contributing.